 This document is structured based on the BDSG’s first appendix which summarizes the law’s requirements as a few “golden rules”.
 For the translation of German official terms to English we made use of the EU’s InterActive Terminology for Europe.

 As some of the requirements of the law depend on the specific (contractual) situation, we’d like to first outline the general situation that hosting in the Flying Circus puts you in:

-- The client has the responsibility to routinely check that the regulations of the BDSG are being conformed to by their contractor.
+The client has the responsibility to routinely check that applicable regulations are being conformed to by their contractor.
 Yearly checks appear to be sufficient even for highly sensitive data (e.g. medical records).
 The result needs to be documented in written form.
 The audit usually needs to be performed by a third party.

 Measures for admission control ensure that unauthorized persons cannot physically access the data processing equipment.